Our job is not to judge.

 In September of 2007, the new 5,300 square foot Food Pantry was completed to better handle the needs of the community.
 Then in 2010, many generous donations helped Iron County Care and Share to build a new Emergency Shelter that not only safely housed single men and women but also complete families.

-Care and Share has just eleven employees that provide assistance daily to our neighbors in Iron County living in poverty.
+Care and Share has just eighteen employees that provide assistance daily to our neighbors in Iron County living in poverty.
 Services, in many cases, are offered twenty-four hours per day and seven days per week.
 Paired with the hundreds of generous volunteers that give their time, the small but mighty organization accomplishes vital tasks to create clear pathways for those in crisis.

 In 2017, Care and Share distributed over 600,000 pounds of food to nearly 1,000 families with food insecurity.
 The Emergency Temporary Shelter housed over 450 individuals, children and families with over 8,000 nights of secure shelter, daily meals, sack lunches and case management working toward self-sufficiency.
 In addition, Care and Share offered drop-in day services including laundry, showers, lunch and meals, and supportive services.